 SAP Fieldglass is a Software-as-a-Service solution that offers services for external workforce management and services procurement.
-SAP Fieldglass integrates seamlessly with SAP on-premise solutions via webservices, SAP PI or SAP Cloud Platform Integration.
+SAP Fieldglass integrates seamlessly with SAP on-premise solutions via webservices, SAP PI or SAP Integration Suite - Cloud Integration.

 For SAP Fieldglass the following integration scenarios are possible: